Turin City Guide

 Quick facts

-• Host to the Egyptian Museum, housing the largest collection of Egyptian antiquities outside Cairo.
+• Turin is home to the Museo Egizio, which houses the most significant collection of Egyptian antiquities outside of Cairo.

-• The historic birthplace of solid chocolate and the iconic Nutella spread.
+• The city is the historic birthplace of gianduja chocolate and the sophisticated Italian tradition of the aperitivo.

 🏛️